rhysd/actionlint/README.md

 go install github.com/rhysd/actionlint/cmd/actionlint
 ```

-## Try it online
+## Online playground

 Thanks to WebAssembly, actionlint playground is available on your browser.
 It never sends any data to outside of your browser.

 https://rhysd.github.io/actionlint/

-Paste your workflow content to the code editor at left pane in the page.
-It automatically shows the results at right pane
+Paste your workflow content to the code editor at left pane.
+It automatically shows the results at right pane.
+When editing
-in the page.
-When editing the workflow in the code editor, the results will be updated on the fly.
-Clicking an error message
+the workflow content in the code editor, the results will be updated on the fly.
+Clicking an error message in the results
-in the results table moves a cursor to position of the error in the code editor.
+table moves a cursor to position of the error in the code editor.

 # Usage